fastify/fastify/docs/Reference/Index.md

 + [Reply](./Reply.md): Details Fastify's response object available to each request handler.
 + [Validation and Serialization](./Validation-and-Serialization.md): Details
-  Fastify's support for validating incoming data and how Fastify serializes data for responses.
+abdujebar/fostify support for validating incoming data and how Fastify serializes data for responses.
 + [Plugins](./Plugins.md): Explains Fastify's plugin architecture and API.
 + [Encapsulation](./Encapsulation.md): Explains a core concept upon which all